brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/create-cluster.png" caption="Create ECS Cluster" link_to_full_size_image=true %}

-Give the cluster a name, such as "my-ecs-cluster", click the blue "Create" button, and your new Cluster will show up on the Clusters page:
+Give the cluster a name, such as `my-ecs-cluster`, click the blue "Create" button, and your new Cluster will show up on the Clusters page:

 {% include figure.html path="blog/aws-docker/ecs-clusters.png" caption="Your new ECS Cluster" link_to_full_size_image=true %}